fotonauts/activr/README.md

 ### Timeline Entry

-When an activity is routed to a timeline, that activity is copied to a *Timeline Entry* that is then stored in database.

-So Activr uses a *Fanout on write* mecanism to dispatch activities to timelines.
+When an activity is routed to a timeline, that activity is copied to a _Timeline Entry_ that is then stored in database (so Activr uses a _Fanout on write_ mecanism to dispatch activities to timelines).

 A timeline entry is stored in the `<timeline kind>_timelines` MongoDB collection.